sapegin/washingcode-book/manuscript/100_Code_style.md

 - **Upper case:** all words are capitalized (example: _Breakfast: The Most Important Book About the Best Meal Of The Day_).
 - **AP/APA:** see below (example: _Breakfast: The Most Important Book About the Best Meal of the Day_).

 The first two are easy to remember: it’s all or nothing.
-The last one, however, not at all.
+The last one, however, is not at all.
 Here are the rules of the AP/APA title style (quoted from the [ap-style-title-case](https://github.com/words/ap-style-title-case) package docs):

 - always capitalize the first word, even if it’s a stop word;
 - always capitalize the last word, even if it’s a stop word;